-- is the name or IP address of the name server to query.
+- server is the name or IP address of the name server to query.
 This can be an IPv4 address in dotted-decimal notation or an IPv6 address in colon-delimited notation.
 When the supplied server argument is a hostname, dig resolves that name before querying that name server.
 If no server argument is provided, dig consults /etc/resolv.conf and queries the name servers listed there.
 The reply from the name server that responds is displayed.

-- indicates what type of query is required – ANY, A, MX, SIG, etc. type can be any valid query type.
+- type indicates what type of query is required – ANY, A, MX, SIG, etc. type can be any valid query type.
 If no type argument is supplied, dig will perform a lookup for an A record.

 1. Basic Use

 The dig command output has the following sections: